 - Gordon Lam as one of the guys.
 So funny to see him back in the old days.

 - Comedy.
 Okay, that was interesting that they added the comedy bit into the story though it was supposed to be a romantic one or so I thought.
 With Gordon and the others attempting to get rid of the ghost was really funny.

 - Possessed or psycho?
 It was interesting at how others thought he was suffering from multiple personality disorder.
 AND then it got me into thinking if he really encountered a ghost OR was suffering from psychological problems.
 Still, it was something to think about.

 - Gordon Lam as a cop.
 It was funny to see him yet again BUT this time as a cop.

 - Ha Yu.
 I miss the older days of him.
 For some reason, I thought he was better back then.
 OR perhaps the roles.

 - And more comedy.
-Yes, it’s continuing and it’s not that corny for once.
+Yes, it was continuing and it wasn’t that corny for once.

 - Adam Cheng song.
 One of my favorite songs and felt it was suitable for this situation.

 - Liu Wai Hung.
 I miss this guy!
 His sense of responsibility was too strong so he could not leave the world just like that.